 Advisors are a valuable resource that can provide the right help at the right time for your startup.
-But remember this: an advisory board is not about bragging rights.
-It’s about finding dedicated allies, with specific skills who can help you accomplish a well-defined task.
+But, keep in mind that an advisory board is not about bragging rights.
+It’s about finding dedicated allies with specific skills who can help you reach major milestones and get to the next level.

 Running a startup is hard.
 Visit our Startup Insights for more on what you need to know at different stages of your startup’s early life.
 And, for the latest trends in the innovation economy, check out our State of the Markets report.